openkruise/kruise/docs/concepts/broadcastJob/README.md

     activeDeadlineSeconds: 10
 ```

-#### Use `Never` completionPolicy to always keep the job active to automatically trigger pods on newly coming nodes
+#### Automatically launch pods on newly coming nodes by keeping the job active using `Never` completionPolicy
 Run a BroadcastJob with `Never` completionPolicy.
 The job will continue to run even if all Pods
 have completed on all nodes.
 This is useful for automatically triggering new pods run on newly coming nodes.
 ```